 - a responsible, productive lifestyle.

-Compliance with Conditions of Supervision
+What Is Compliance With Conditions of Supervision?

 You must meet all conditions of probation or supervised release.
 For example, you must complete drug treatment (if ordered) or other programs and report on time to your PO.
 It is important that you keep a full-time job and pay any special assessments and fines (including forfeiture orders).
 You must NOT test positive for drugs while under supervision.
 Simply put, you must know the rules and follows them!